-Located in historic downtown Beaufort, this freshly refreshed 3 bedroom, 2 bath home is a great place to call home while you are visiting Beaufort and all the amazing attractions the community has to offer.
+Located in historic downtown Beaufort, this freshly remodeled 3 bedroom, 2 bath home is a great place to call home while you are visiting Beaufort and all the amazing attractions the community has to offer.
 Every thought has been taken to have your stay be comfortable.
 A well-appointed kitchen, comfortable seating, three bedrooms all with queen beds and fresh linens and towels are just some of the amenities you will find here.
 A screened in porch provides a place for outdoor evening gatherings and the wide front porch lets you relax and watch the world go by.
 Ideal for a place to gather with your friends and family.
-You are sure to appreciate it!
+You are sure to adore it!

 Reservations are subject to a 3.5% processing fee.

 Located in Beaufort, this vacation home is in the city center.
 St. Helena's Episcopal Church and Beaufort National Cemetery are local landmarks, and the area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
 Spend some time exploring the area's activities, including wildlife walks.

 Extra-person charges may apply and vary depending on property policy

 Pets not allowed

 - Book your vacation rental as early as possible.
 Rental schedules usually open twelve months in advance (or in September just after Summer ends).
 Many groups book their Summer vacation rentals during Christmas and Thanksgiving get-togethers.
 Reserve before these holidays for best selection.